manoelmendonca/hackday_6_cds_2023/README-EN.md

 - The sub-columns "pack of" and "number of contents in sales package" had their contents combined into a single column, as they contain similar information.
 - The "size" sub-column was converted to numeric information, respecting a size scale, such as XXL, XL, L, M, S, XS, XXS, etc.

 ## 4.4.
-Description of Goods and Word Count
+Description of goods and words count

 The database contains many text variables, especially the product description field - "description" - characterized as free text.
 To leverage this information, code was developed for extracting and counting words (see section 2.7 of the code).
 The algorithm follows these steps: